-Exercise therapy offers help in case of back and neck problems, joint pain (pelvis, knee-ankle-foot, arm-shoulder-wrist), symptoms of chronic diseases of the posture and musculoskeletal system, postural defects, headache, stress and incontinence.
+Exercise therapy offers help in case of back and neck problems, joint pain (pelvis, knee-ankle-foot, arm-shoulder-wrist), symptoms of chronic diseases of posture and musculoskeletal system, postural defects, headache, stress and incontinence.

-Exercise therapy is a form of therapy, in which the patient mainly independently and actively deals with the symptoms.
-The patient gets a personal interview and a physical examination in order to be able to make the right diagnosis.
+Exercise therapy is a form of therapy in which the patient mainly independently and actively deals with the symptoms.
+The patient gets a personal interview and a physical examination, in order to be able to make the right diagnosis.
 Then the therapist draws up a personal treatment plan for the patient, based on his or her physical and mental condition and social circumstances.
 The patient will also learn relaxation and breathing exercises and get tips for at home.

-The goal of exercise therapy is to let the symptoms disappear, reduce and/or prevent them, based on one’s own movement capabilities.
+The goal of exercise therapy is to let the symptoms disappear, reduce and/or prevent them, based on your own movement capabilities.
 The situation of the patient and his or her daily activities are also taken into account.

-ultrasound, traction and fitness equipment.
+- Although the physical therapist gives exercises as well, and calls this exercise therapy, physical therapy also uses other techniques and tools such as massage, ultrasound, traction and fitness equipment.
 This is an essential difference with the approach by exercise therapists.
 These therapies are a do-it-yourself therapy par excellence, in which principally no other tools or devices are needed.

 - The Mensendieck exercise therapy was developed in 1895 by the American exercise therapist Bess Mensendieck.

 - One of her students was Marie Cesar.
 Cesar thought that the exercises should be performed in a certain rhythm.
 She also demonstrated the exercises.
 The patients should first imitate these exercises in front of the mirror and then do them without the mirror.
 Bess Mensendieck disagreed with her and the ladies got a big fight.
-Then Marie Cesar decided to start her own training.
+Then Marie Cesar decided to start her own training program.